andrewwiik/iOS-Blocks/README.md

 There's no massive dependancies, although you'll need to create a makefile to get this working unfortunately. :(

 It links against UIKit and Foundation, so nothing out of the ordinary.

+### Bugs ###

+arm64 is horribly broken, as it editing mode for all devices.
+It's a data type issue with arm64 within the code for determining where icons should go AFAIK.